Ketzzz-dev/vector-math/README.md

 }
 ```

-## 1.0.3 Changelog
+## 1.0.4 Changelog

-- Documented Vector2 and MathV methods and properties
+- Reduced MathV and Vector2 class into one single class